 On week 4, Chatterbox met with one of our partners, BNP Paribas, to kick-off their pilot to improve the language learning experience of the corporate middle-management teams.
 BNP Paribas is Europe’s leading provider of banking and financial services currently present in 72 countries.
 This dimension requires that managers know how to speak various languages and adapt to very diverse cultures.
 Chatterbox is a smart online language learning service for professionals powered by refugees that uniquely combines AI-powered self-study courses with regular practice alongside algorithmically matched native language coaches from the refugee community.

-BNP Paribas current language learning solution faces the following challenges: low engagement rates, drop-outs and slow-paced learning.
-On the 6-month after the acceleration period at Maze X, Chatterbox will be testing their solution for 6-months with BNP Paribas management teams to understand if it can be a good substitute or complement to the existing solution.
+On the 6-month after the acceleration period at Maze X, Chatterbox will be testing language learning solution for 6-months with BNP Paribas management teams to understand if it can be a good substitute or complement to the existing solution.
 ‘We’re excited to begin working with BNP Paribas as a CSR-aligned language service provider and show them what our language learning platform can do.’ said Mursal Hedayat, Co-Founder and CEO of Chatterbox.

 On the next couple of weeks, Chatterbox will be interviewing the users of the existing solution to understand their main challenges.
 With this information, Chatterbox will be better equipped to know how they can customise their solution to serve the challenges of the corporate better.